 The inspiration of the concert, one piece for each of the 12 promises of the Sacred Heart.
 All the composers are currently living and from either the US, Canada or Great Britain.
-All but two pieces are in English, the exceptions being the two works by Michael John Trotta: the Ubi Caritas written for our choir, and the Totus Tuus prayer, St. John Paul II’s papal motto.
-This is intentional.
+All but one piece is in English, the exception being the work by Michael John Trotta: the Ubi Caritas written for our choir, This is intentional.
 Part of the idea is to showcase the contemporary relevance of the devotion as evidenced by composers writing music that so perfectly captures the promises given to St. Margaret Mary Alacoque almost 400 years ago.
 Christ is still working in beauty here and now.

-You can listen and enjoy our recordings of our concert on the Youtube playlist here: 12 Promises of the Sacred Heart
+You can listen and enjoy our recordings of our concert on the Youtube playlist here: 2019 Concert - 12 Promises of the Sacred Heart

 Poster Download: 11 x 17 poster

 Watch this space for the 2020 programmed pieces.